nbeaver/cmd_oysters/README.rst

 Example scenarios this is intended to be useful for:

-- Debugging a wifi card without a working internet connection.
+- Restarting a wifi card without a working internet connection to look up the required commands.

 - Building up a complex ``find`` command by combining simpler examples.

-- Leveraging well-known commands without `copying and pasting them from online forums into a terminal`_.
+- Leveraging well-known commands without the hazards `copying and pasting them from online forums into a terminal`_.

 - Quick lookup of commands for doing familiar tasks on an unfamiliar system.